On this page

 5. Performance Lag

-When operating the Desktop version, there is noticeable lag in the interface.
-Sometimes, because there was no response, I accidentally pressed Enter multiple times, and it ended up sending multiple messages.
+When operating in the Desktop version, the interface has noticeable lag.
+Sometimes, because there was no response, I accidentally pressed Enter a few times, and it ended up sending multiple messages.
 Since it outputs a large amount of text every time a message is sent, it is easy to miss this.
-This not only causes operational confusion but may also lead to unnecessary quota consumption.
+This not only causes operational confusion but may also lead to the quota being consumed repeatedly.

 Conclusion

-AI tools are evolving extremely fast.
-Early on, Vibe Coding was just a vague concept; before you know it, it has gradually matured.
+AI tools are developing extremely fast.
+Early on, Vibe Coding was just a vague concept, but before you know it, it is gradually maturing.
 Of course, I don't think all work is suitable for Claude Code.
-While I currently believe Claude is still the most suitable model for coding, every tool has its best use case, and the future of development should be "Multi-Model" collaboration.
+Although I still believe Claude is the most suitable model for coding at this stage, every tool has its best use case, and the future development model should be "Multi-Model" collaboration.

-For example, if applied to Claude Code, the division of labor might look like this:
+For example, if the scenario is applied to Claude Code, the division of labor might look like this:

 • Commit Message: Leave it to other free or cheaper AIs; don't waste Claude's quota.